 Note: This will make more chive oil than you need, but this amount is required for most blenders to be able to blend the mixture properly.
-The left-over chive oil can be used in other salad dressings, as an alternative to straight oil, and will keep in the refrigerator for up to two weeks.
+The left-over chive oil can be used as an alternative to plain oil in other salad dressings, and will keep in the refrigerator for up to two weeks.

-Coarsely chop the remaining chives and the parsley.
-Place the herbs into a blender, along with the olive oil, salt and pepper.
-Blend until you get a nice, bright-green color.
+Coarsely chop the remaining two bunches of chives, along with the parsley.
+Place the herbs into a blender, along with the olive oil, salt, and pepper.
+Blend until you get a bright-green color.
 This should take about a minute.
 Strain into a bowl.
 If it seems too thick, add a bit more oil.

 Step 4: Preparing the Seafood• 4 oz fresh baby shrimp

 Set aside a few nice pieces of shrimp for garnish.
 Give the remaining shrimp a rough chop.